ishagoel840/Top-500-Indian_Cities/README.md

 ## Questions to Answer:
+#### You are hired as an Excel expert by the Government of India to investigate Top 500 Indian cities’ statistical indicators.
+You have been supplied with a dataset and you need to find insights from the data.

 1. Which states have the highest population count?
 2. Compare the literacy rates across various states.